 Social Security and Health Insurance

-The French health care system, called Social Security, allows everyone to access quality health care at controlled prices and partially covered by the government.
+The French health care system, called Social Security, allows everyone to have access to quality health care at controlled prices and partially covered by the government.

 Affiliation to the Social Security is free and compulsory for all students (French or international) and must be done as soon as you arrive in France, once your administrative registration at the university is completed.

-European students in possession of a European Health Insurance Card (EHIC) are not required to join the Social Security.
+European students with a European Health Insurance Card (EHIC) are not required to join the Social Security system.

 To join the Social Security and benefit from the coverage of your health care, you will have to subscribe to the general Health Insurance scheme by following the steps below: